abuicke/tarot/major arcana/(8) Adjustment/(8) Adjustment.md

 1) **Off balance**, not your normal self.
 2) **Focusing on external control** instead of internal equanimity
-3) **Loss of center**, disorientation due to loss of one's fundamental guiding principal.
+3) **Loss of centre**, disorientation due to loss of one's fundamental guiding principal.